Maxfire/TDD-ENACTEST-CAP13/README.md

 The Vending Machine example is _intentionally_ simple so you can focus on the principles of testing.
-Once you understand the basics, we encourage you to follow our _complete_ Todo List Tutorial ([https://github.com/dwyl/**todo-list-javascript-tutorial**](https://github.com/dwyl/todo-list-javascript-tutorial)), which is a step-by-step guide to building an App following testing and documentation-first best practices._
+Once you understand the basics, we encourage you to follow another _complete_ Todo List Tutorial ([https://github.com/dwyl/**todo-list-javascript-tutorial**](https://github.com/dwyl/todo-list-javascript-tutorial)), which is a step-by-step guide to building an App following testing and documentation-first best practices._